jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 Centroid approaches are typically inferior to an SVM, due to the centroids found during training being far from the optimal location.
 The CFC method reported here uses a centroid built from the inter-class term index and the inner-class term index.
 It uses a novel combination of these indices along with a denormalized cosine measure to calculate the similarity score between the centroid and a text vector [Gua09]_.
-This style of model is not currently implemented in hyperopt-sklearn, and our experiments suggest that existing hyperopt-sklearn components cannot be assembled to match its level of performance.
+This style of model is not currently implemented in Hyperopt-Sklearn, and our experiments suggest that existing Hyperopt-Sklearn components cannot be assembled to match its level of performance.
 Perhaps when it is implemented, Hyperopt may find a set of parameters that provides even greater classification accuracy.

-On the Convex Shapes data set, our Hyperopt-sklearn experiments revealed a more accurate model than was previously believed to exist in any search space, let alone a search space of such standard components.
+On the Convex Shapes data set, our Hyperopt-Sklearn experiments revealed a more accurate model than was previously believed to exist in any search space, let alone a search space of such standard components.
 This result underscores the difficulty and importance of hyperparameter